aesthytik/redux-thunk-example/README.md

 ### Introduction

 Redux, according to the [offical docs](http://redux.js.org), is a predictable state container for JavaScript apps written by Dan Abramov.
-It's a very lightweight implementation of Flux, which is another library for managing the state.
+It's a lightweight implementation of Flux, which is another library for managing the state.
 Basically Redux took the ideas that Flux brought in, leaving out its complexity by "borrowing" things from [Elm](http://elm-lang.org/).

 For starters, there are several key concepts to understand: store, actions / action creators, and reducers.
-The official documentation is very straightforward and also plenty of examples and nice analogies can be found on the internet.
+The official documentation is pretty straightforward and also plenty of examples and nice analogies can be found on the internet.